pedrohotz/pedrohotz/README.md

 <div align="flex-start">
   <p>- 📚 Student of Information Systems at UNIACADEMIA and 🤖 Robotic Electrical Engineering at UFJF </p>
+  <p>- Currently working as junior software engineer at SuperBid </p>
 </div>

 <br>